Skip to main content

 Once the user is registered with their KYC data, you can create an onramp order.
 The order will use the registered KYC data for compliance checks.

-Important: The KYC data is linked to the order through the email address.
-The payment.receiptEmail field must match the email address used when registering the user’s KYC data via the Create User API.
-This is how Crossmint associates the pre-registered KYC information with the order.
+Important: Crossmint links pre-registered KYC data to an order using the user’s email address.
+The payment.receiptEmail value must match the email used when registering the user’s KYC data with the Create User API.

 const options = {